pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     result = use_case.execute()
 ```

-which is exactly the same code that we run in the command line interface.
+which is exactly the same code that we run in the command-line interface.
 The rest of the code creates a proper HTTP response, serializing the result of the use case using the specific serializer that matches the domain model, and setting the HTTP status to 200 (success)

 ``` python
     return Response(json.dumps(result, cls=ser.RoomJsonEncoder),